qouteall/qouteall-blog/blog/2025/Traps to Developers.md

 [^percent_width_height]: It avoids circular dependency where parent height is determined by content height, but content height is determined by parent height.)

 [^calc_size]: In Nov 2025 `calc-size` is not yet supported by FireFox and Safari.

-Also, there is another solution for transition `height: auto`: transitioning `max-height` from 0 to a large value, but I don't recommend it as it will mess up animation timing.
+[^animate_height_auto]: Also, there is another solution for transition `height: auto`: transitioning `max-height` from 0 to a large value, but I don't recommend it as it will mess up animation timing.

 [^reflow_animation]: When adding a new element, initial transition animation won't work by default.
 But if you read its layout-related value (e.g. `offsetHeight`) between changing animated attribute, it will trigger a reflow and make initial transition work.